astral-sh/rye/docs/index.md

 # Rye: An Experimental Package Management Solution for Python

-Rye is [Armin's](https://github.com/mitsuhiko) personal one-stop-shop for all his Python needs.
-It installs and manages Python installations, helps working with `pyproject.toml` files, installs and uninstalls dependencies, creates and updates virtualenvs behind the scenes.
+Rye is a project and package management solution for Python, created by [Armin](https://github.com/mitsuhiko/).
+It came out of his desire to create a one-stop-shop for all Python needs.
+It installs and manages Python installations, manages `pyproject.toml` files, installs and uninstalls dependencies, manages virtualenvs behind the scenes.
 It supports monorepos and global tool installations.

 Rye is an experimental endeavour to build a new type of packaging experience to Python inspired by `rustup` and `cargo` from Rust.
+Please give it a try.
-It's **not yet production ready** but feedback and suggestions are greatly appreciated.
+Feedback and suggestions are greatly appreciated.

 <script async defer src="https://buttons.github.io/buttons.js"></script>
 <p align="center">